 When to visit: Anytime during daylight hours

-Five years ago today, the world lost one of its greatest entertainers of all-time when Michael Jackson passed away.
-Hundreds of fans went to his birth home in Gary, Indiana, to remember the singer and leave behind flowers, souvenirs and gifts.
+It’s been more than 10 years now since the world lost one of its greatest entertainers of all-time when Michael Jackson passed away.
+Hundreds of fans went to his birth home in Gary, Indiana.
+Today, they still come to the birthplace of Michael Jackson to remember the singer and leave behind flowers, souvenirs and gifts.

-Since Michael died in June 2009, the house has been fixed up quite a bit, with flower gardens added out front, along with a large “King of Pop” stone monument.
+Since Michael left the world in June 2009, the house has been fixed up quite a bit, with flower gardens added out front, along with a large “King of Pop” stone monument.

 Fan artwork and messages can still be seen on the side of the property, and I even spotted a single glove left on the fence out back.